ahoopes16/ahoopes16/README.md

 Nice to meet you!
 My name is Kevin Hoopes, but I go by Alex.
 I love creating awesome things that save people time and make life a little bit easier.
 Although sometimes I do make things just because they're fun. 🥳

-- 🔭 I’m currently working on a website for my wedding!
+- 🔭 I’m currently working on developing apps with React Native
-- 🌱 I’m currently learning AWS Amplify and GraphQL
+- 🌱 I’m currently learning React Native and GraphQL
 - 🤔 I’m looking for help with getting involved in the open source community
 - 💬 Ask me about anything really, although I'll be most useful when it comes to JavaScript, Python, and RESTful API development
 - 😄 Pronouns: he/him